 - Hallways, small rooms, spaces with high ceilings, & anywhere you need stronger signal

 - Maximizing indoor coverage in areas with strong and weak outside signal

-The Indoor Board is an ultra-high quality directional antenna.
-It’s great for those looking to maximize indoor coverage without having to install an eyesore on the wall.
+The Indoor Board is an ultra-high quality and good looking directional antenna.
 The design is simple, small, and will camouflage really well wherever you decide to mount it.

-This indoor antenna propagates signal in a 60-75° directional beam, so for optimal results, the Indoor Board should be ceiling or wall-mounted.
-The front of the antenna needs to point in the direction of the area(s) in which you want better signal.
-Thus, they're excellent at enhancing coverage in long hallways, small rooms, and if installed on the ceiling, they can blanket a large room and possibly cover multiple floors.
+This indoor antenna broadcasts signal in a 60-75° directional beam.
+Fir best results you should mount the Indoor Board on the ceiling or a wall.
+The front of the antenna needs to point in the direction that you want better signal.
+They’re great for long hallways, small rooms, and if installed on the ceiling, they can blanket a large room and possibly cover multiple floors.

-Its gain of up to 8 dBi makes it so that you can get the most coverage out of your system.
-The stronger your outside signal is, the farther the broadcast signal will travel.
+It has a gain of up to 8 dBi, making it powerful enough for mid-sized areas.
 If you live in a rural area with weak outside signal, you’ll get a stronger connection using this antenna rather than a dome antenna.

 - Homes and offices with low ceilings